emnify/product-docs/docs/quickstart/devices/industrial-routers.md

 *Applies to RUT240, RUT950, RUT955, RUTX09, RUTX11, RUTX12, RUTX14, RUTXR1, RUT360*

 Newer firmware version of the Teltonika Routers should automatically detect the emnify APN.
-Nevertheless, in case the APN is not correctly detected it can be configured with 3 methods
+Nevertheless, in case the APN is not correctly detected, it can be configured with 3 methods:

 1. With the Teltonika WebUI over Wifi, Ethernet
 1. Via the SMS console through the emnify Portal (most simple)